Chen Bo'er: Mao Zedong's Yan'an talks

 The Yan'an Talks are remembered for their pedagogical and punitive agenda, wherein Mao Zedong criticized the 'wrong' views of some Communist intellectuals and artists.
 As Zheng Wang points out, there are certain "flaws in [this] dominant narrative."
 Chen, as well as many of her revolutionary artist peers, had been working within the political and cultural beliefs for some time before hearing Mao speak: the Yan'an Talks "articulated a vision of cultural revolution that had long been shared among revolutionary artists such as Chen Bo'er."
 The Talks served a larger purpose of validating the political identity of many artists working in Yan'an already.

 Mao's Talks also addressed the workers, peasants, and soldiers as genderless – yet the 'neutral' genderless subject is defaulted as a man.
 Chen's revolutionary vision of the socialist film of which Mao spoke included women as the workers, peasants, and soldiers, and her films fought against patriarchal, male-centred heroes.
 Though her beliefs resonated completely with Mao's Talks about revolutionary culture, Chen's vision also added a feminist perspective.

 Other film studios

 Northeast Film Studio

-After aiding in the transformation of Manchuria Film to the Northeast Film Studio – which would later move again and become the Changchun Film Studio in spring 1949 – Chen was sent to oversee productions in 1947.
+After aiding in the transformation of Manchuria Film to the Northeast Film Studio with Yuan Muzhi – which would later move again and become the Changchun Film Studio in spring 1949 – Chen was sent to oversee productions in 1947.
 In spring 1947, her husband, Yuan Muzhi, was made director of the Northeast Film Studio while Chen was made its Party secretary.

 Her work at the studio had a large impact on the representation of women.
 In 1950, three of the fifteen films produced by the Northeast Film Studio had strong revolutionary female heroines, and five had female leads.